CrowsCode/Challenges/Simple-Add-sort-Delete-ofOrders__React/readme.md

-A simple React and Firebase website where you can add orders by providing phone number and description.
+A simple React and Firebase website, where users can add orders by providing phone number and description.
+Users could also delete orders (when they are done or canceled) or could search through them using search bar.

-You can delete the orders(when they are done or canceled) or search through them using the search bar. https://gonaorders.firebaseapp.com/
+https://gonaorders.firebaseapp.com/